A mastectomy is an operation (surgery) to remove a breast. It's used to treat breast cancer.

-When is a mastectomy recommended?
+When you may need a mastectomy

-A mastectomy may be recommended if:
+A mastectomy may be the recommended treatment for breast cancer if:

 Some women at high risk of breast cancer choose to have a mastectomy even when there's no sign of cancer.